6941 W. Archer Ave. Chicago, IL 60638

 Object Stuck in Tooth

 If something like food or a small object gets stuck between your teeth, it’s usually not an emergency.
 Try gently removing it with dental floss or an interdental brush.
-Avoid using sharp objects like pins or needles, which can damage your gums or teeth.
-Call our dentist for advice if you can’t get it out and it’s not causing pain.
+Avoid using sharp objects like pins or needles that can damage your gums or teeth.
+Call Dr. Radziszewski for advice if you can’t get it out and it’s not causing pain.
 However, the object may need immediate attention if it is causing severe pain or swelling.

 How to Reduce the Risk of Dental Emergencies